|# of Students:||150,000*|

 Croatia has a binary higher education system, meaning that prospective students can choose between two types of higher education studies:

-The higher education system in Croatia has undergone a comprehensive reform within the framework of the Bologna Process.
-The Croatian higher education system is now structured according to three cycles (undergraduate, graduate and postgraduate) and higher education studies in Croatia are organised according to the system of transferable credits (ECTS), thus making it easier for international students (from Europe and beyond) to study in Croatia and have their studies recognised in their home countries.
+The Croatian higher education system is now structured according to three cycles (undergraduate, graduate and postgraduate) and higher education studies in Croatia are organised according to the system of transferable credits, thus making it easier for international students (from Europe and beyond) to study in Croatia and have their studies recognised in their home countries.

 Croatia has both public and private higher education institutions.